 The use of opioids for the relief of moderate to severe cancer pain is considered necessary for most patients.
 For moderate pain, weak opioids (e.g., codeine or tramadol) or lower doses of strong opioids (e.g., morphine, oxycodone, or hydromorphone) are often administered and frequently combined with nonopioid analgesics.
 For severe pain, strong opioids are routinely used; although no agent has shown itself to be more effective than another, morphine is often considered the opioid of choice because of provider familiarity, broad availability, and lower cost.
 In one well-designed review, most individuals with moderate to severe cancer pain obtained significant pain relief from oral morphine.
 One study has also noted that low-dose morphine (up to 30 mg orally per day) provided better analgesia than did weak opioids (codeine, tramadol).

 Management of acute pain begins with an immediate-release opioid formulation.
-Once pain is stabilized, the opioid consumption over the past 24 hours is then converted to a modified-release or longer-acting opioid on the basis of the patient's 24-hour opioid consumption (measured in terms of morphine equivalent daily dose [MEDD]).
+Once pain is stabilized, the opioid consumption over the past 24 hours is then converted to a modified-release or longer-acting opioid on the basis of the patient's 24-hour opioid consumption.
+The Morphine Milligram Equivalent (MME) can then be used to convert to an alternative opioid, if desired.
 Randomized controlled trials have shown that long-acting opioids given every 12 hours provide efficacy similar to that of scheduled short-acting opioids given every 4 hours.[13,14] Use of the immediate-release product is continued for management of breakthrough pain.
 During ongoing pain management, the immediate-release opioids inform the titration of long-acting medication.
 Rapid-acting oral, buccal, sublingual, transmucosal, rectal, and intranasal products are all acceptable for treatment of breakthrough pain.
 In people unable to take oral medications, a subcutaneous method of delivery is as effective as the intravenous route for morphine and hydromorphone.

 Rapid-onset fentanyl formulations